-1.4.3.
-Description of the relevant indicators
+I.4.3.
+Description of the new indicators

-The first indicators give an overview perspective of banks' income.
 Indicators PFT 21 to PFT 33 were initially employed in the context of the KRIs and were intended to measure banks' profitability, which mainly concerns a bank's income and gives a general overview of the development of the overall profitability.

-Then, additional indicators allowing a deeper understanding of profitability's roots were included.
-These additional indicators, PFTs 1 to 20 and PFTs 34 to 40, provide useful insights into the income structure, i.e. banks' business, or the cost structure.
-Thus, these indicators may help to detect shifts in business models and their potential to increase banks' revenues.
-They also ease international comparisons or peer-to-peer analysis, allowing for differences in the income structure of banks to be scrutinized, as well as to identify relevant outliers.
+The newly developed indicators, PFTs 1 to 20 and PFTs 34 to 40, take a deeper look at the roots of profitability and, therefore, they can help to analyse the structure of income, i.e. banks' business or cost structure, and thus may help to detect shifts in business models and their potential to increase banks' revenues.
+They also help to analyse international or peer-to-peer differences in the income structure of banks, as well as to identify relevant outliers.

-These additional profitability indicators can be broadly split into five groups: the first set focuses on the cost structure, namely staff and administrative expenses and taxes; the second group looks at the geographical structure of income and expenses; the third shows the structure of the interest income; and the fourth set focus on the structure of fee and commission income.
-Last but not least, in the so-called 'follow-the-money' approach, profitability indicators are put into perspective with regard to the bank's balance sheet information (see also Part II.6 "Follow-the-money" approach').
+These new profitability indicators can be broadly split into five groups: the first set focuses on the cost structure, namely staff and administrative expenses and taxes; the second set looks at the geographical structure of income and expenses; the third set concerns the structure of the interest income; and the fourth concerns indicators for the structure of fee and commission income.
+Last but not least, in a 'follow-the-money' approach, the profitability indicators are put into perspective with regard to the bank's balance sheet information (see also Part II.6 "Follow-the-money" approach').

-These indicators explain not only the main drivers of revenues, but also how meaningful are the amounts depleted with staff expenses.
-More particularly, the first set contains PFTs 17 to 20, which are based on statement of profit or loss and may assist analysts in understanding the main drivers of revenues and to determine the source of the underlying risks.
+More particularly, the first set contains PFTs 17 to 20, which are based on statement of profit or loss and may assist an analyst in understanding the main drivers of revenues and to determine the source of the underlying risks.
 Additionally, indicators PFTs 1 to 4 analyse how much of the administrative expenses can be attributed to staff expenses, and how many euros of staff or administrative expenses are required to earn one euro of total operating income.
 Thereby, it can be analysed how personnel-intensive or staff-dependent a bank's business model is.